 With more than 110 natural lakes and 61,000 miles of rivers and streams throughout the state, it’s no wonder that spending time on the water with friends and family is a common recreation.
 Although Ohio boaters are generally responsible, accidents do happen, and people are seriously injured as a result.

 If you are suffering from a boat accident injury, you need the assistance of an experienced Ohio boat accident attorney who can guide you through the legal process.
-Nurenberg, Paris, Heller & McCarthy can help—we have more than 85 years of experience advocating for personal injury victims.
+Nurenberg, Paris, Heller & McCarthy can help—we have 90 years of experience advocating for personal injury victims.
 Our legal team is familiar with the rules and regulations that boat operators must abide by in Ohio.

 Causes of Boat Accidents

 Enjoying a sunny day on the water shouldn’t be dangerous, but factors such as reckless operation or equipment failure can make this fun pasttime unsafe and potentially deadly.
 The primary causes of water accident injuries include:

 If you were hurt as a result of someone else’s negligence, you need a lawyer who will stand up for your rights.
 Contact an Ohio boat accident attorney from Nurenberg Paris today.

 Our legal team will utilize cutting-edge resources and technology to make sure your case is presented in the strongest possible way.
 We will work hard to help get the compensation you need to pay for your medical expenses so you can move on from your accident.
 Complete a free initial consultation form or call (888) 900-6075 now.

 In Ohio, there are rules and restrictions that regulate the boating industry and recreational boating, including: